RED WINE GRAPES

-It is found in Rajac and Negotinska Krajina, where there are sandy soils and sunny weather.
+It is found in Rajac and Negotinska Krajina (Serbia).
+Climate is there a lot of sunny weather with sandy soil.

-The variety has a special taste and smell which can be detected a few meters away from the mature grapes.
+Tamjanika has a very special smell and taste which can be detected a few meters away from the mature grapes.

-Tamjanika begins to mature in mid-September and reaches full sweetness in mid-October.
-It has characteristic Muscat notes of cinnamon, basil, pineapple and strawberry.
+Tamjanika has characteristic Muscat notes of cinnamon, basil, pineapple and strawberry.
 Grapes have a dark purple color and berries are small, yellow, almost perfect balls.

 The Black Tamjanika is a rare, smooth wine of particularly harmonized and strong taste.

-Cabernet Franc is a black-skinned French wine grape variety grown in most wine producing nations.
+Cabernet Franc is a black-skinned French wine grape variety which is growing in most wine producing nations.

-Cabernet Franc most commonly appears in blended red wines, where it adds herbaceous accents of tobacco and dark spice.
+Cabernet Franc mostly appears in blended red wines, where it adds herbaceous accents of tobacco and dark spice.

-As a varietal wine, Cabernet Franc is light to medium bodied and often shows vegetal characteristics, in particular green bell peppers.
-This has led many wine drinkers to incorrectly identify Cabernet Franc as unripe Cabernet Sauvignon, or even Carmenère.
+Cabernet Franc wine is light to medium bodied and often shows herbal characteristics, in particular green bell peppers.
+This can cause that wine drinkers incorrectly identify Cabernet Franc as unripe Cabernet Sauvignon.

-The grains are medium size and round.
-The skin is quite thick and solid, dark blue in color.
-The meat is juicy, with the juice of fairly neutral flavor, with a lower sugar content resulting in a distinct acidic expression .
+The grain is medium and round shaped.
+The skin is very thick and solid with dark blue color.
+The flesh is juicy, with neutral flavor, with a low sugar content which is resulting in a distinct acidic expression .

-Suitable for growing in a variety of soil types and conditions.
-The yield is large and regular.
+This variety is suitable for growing in a variety of soil types and conditions.

-Wine is of medium quality, red in color.
+Wine is red in color and medium quality.

 Ripeness: end of September.